 Children and young people are important to us in Sonas – boys and girls up to the age of 18 account for half of the people who engage with our services every year.
 If you are a child, young person or parent reading this – then be assured that the wellbeing, welfare and protection of a child or young person in our services is a priority in our organisation.
 Sonas has a Code of Conduct for working with children and a Children’s Charter seeing and hearing children is key to our work – and that applies to Women and Children’s Support Teams equally.
-Sonas’s child protection policy reflects the Children First: National Guidance for the Protection and Welfare of Children National Guidelines (2011).
+Sonas’s child protection policy reflects The Children First Act 2017.
 From our recruitment to our induction process, from case management and to ongoing training, child welfare and protection is woven into our practice, policy and procedures.
 All Sonas staff are Garda vetted.
 All Sonas staff are Children First trained and all service managers have received Designated Liaison Person training.

 The best interests of the child are paramount in all service considerations.
 Sonas works from a basis of women’s and children’s rights.

-We have spent over 21 years working with women and children who have experienced domestic abuse and other forms of abuse: 10-year-old Liam’s Story , Mum Carol’s Story, Deirdre’s Story– Children’s Support Team member.
-Our dedicated Children’s Support Team works alongside our Women’s Support Team colleagues in all site based services: Sonas refuge, supported housing – Killester, Clondalkin, Ringsend and Wicklow – as well as our Safe Home service in the Dun Laoghaire-Rathdown area.
-Sonas’s refuge and supported housing in Killester, Clondalkin, Ringsend and Wicklow each has a playroom and playground for children’s use.
+Since 1993 Sonas has worked with women and children who have experienced domestic abuse and other forms of abuse (all names have been changed to protect identities) : 10-year-old Liam’s Story , Mum Carol’s Story, Deirdre’s Story– Children’s Support Team member.
+Our dedicated Children’s Support Team works alongside our Women’s Support Team colleagues in all site based services: Sonas refuge, supported housing – Killester, Clondalkin and Ringsend.
+Sonas’s refuge and supported housing in Killester, Clondalkin and Ringsend each has a playroom and playground for children’s use.

 What can I expect from the service?